 9. Retirement rates were estimated in accordance with Table 6.

 10. Marriage and Age Difference Wives are assumed to be three years younger than husbands.
-85% of male members and 75% of female members are assumed to be married.
+85% of male year.

-11. Part-time Status Part-time employees are assumed to earn 0.60 years of credited service per year.
+11. Part-time Status Part-time employees are assumed to earn 0.60 years of credited service per